StephanJoubert/home_assistant_solarman/README.md

 # Solarman integration
 This is a Home Assistant component for interacting with Solarman data collectors used with a variety of inverters.
 The integration allows Home Assistant to connect in direct-mode over the local network to the collector to extract the information, and no cables are required.

-It has been tested with a 5kW DEYE/SUNSYNK inverter.
-The collector is reported to be used in Omnik, Hosola, Goodwe, Solax, Ginlong, Samil, Sofar and Power-One Solar inverters, you may get success from any of these as well.
+It has been created with a 5kW DEYE/SUNSYNK inverter and since integrated with a veriety of other inverters that uses the Solarman data collector.

 This component uses version 5 of the communication protocol.
 If your collector is older and this component does not work, try one of the other integrations that uses version 4 of the protocol.